Business College of Business

 • The student must discuss the situation with the instructor involved.

-• If the situation is not resolved at the instructor level, the student must meet with the chair or director of the department/school in which the instructor is assigned (in situations where the instructor does not have a departmental/school home, the student must meet with the associate dean for Undergraduate Programs) to determine whether appropriate discussions have taken place with the instructor.
+• If the situation is not resolved at the instructor level, the student must meet with the chair or director of the department/school in which the instructor is assigned (in situations where the instructor does not have a departmental/school home, the student must meet with the associate dean for undergraduate programs) to determine whether appropriate discussions have taken place with the instructor.
 If so, the student is advised of the grade appeals process.
 If not, the student is referred back to the instructor for further discussion.

 • If no acceptable solution is reached, the student may file a written grade appeal with the Grade Appeals Committee of the specific department or school in the College.
 The appeal must be filed within the first 20 class days of the academic semester following receipt of the course grade.